kytos/documentation/tutorials/napps/create_your_napp.rst

   $ kytos napps list

-For this demo, we don't need to have any other NApp loaded except this created during this tutorial.
-So if your setup has multiple NApps, please disable them, with the command:
+For this demo, we don't need to have any other NApp loaded except the one we just defined.
+So, if your setup has multiple NApps, please disable them, with the command:

 .. code-block:: bash